publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch4/m__us_usc_t2_s123.md

 ## § 123.
 Repealed.
 [June 27, 1956, ch.
 453, § 105(m)][/us/act/1956-06-27/ch453/s105/m], [70 Stat.
 372][/us/stat/70/372]

     Section, [act Aug.
 7, 1953, ch.
 341][/us/act/1953-08-07/ch341], [67 Stat.
 439][/us/stat/67/439], established a joint Senate and House Recording Facility revolving fund, provided for the disposition of monies, and required the coordinator of the Facility to give a penal bond.
-See [section 123b(m) of this title][/us/usc/t2/s123b/m].

 ----------